tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 thereby violating SUF.

-In dual-certificate deployments where the client requires both a traditional and a PQ chain, the SUF property is likewise not achieved once the traditional algorithm is broken.
+In dual-certificate deployments where the client requires both a traditional and a PQC chain, the SUF property is likewise not achieved once the traditional algorithm is broken.

 In protocols such as TLS and IKEv2, a composite signature remains